acktreptow/ps-studios/README.md

 Both of these goals were achieved.

+#### Tech-Focused Goal

 For the first, more tech-focus goal, I have coded a feature-rich Next.js application that includes, but is not limited to the following:

 - **Server Components:** Creating as many server components as possible for optimized server-side rendering.
 - **App Router:** Utilizing the app router for numerous, often nested pages.
 - **Next.js Components:** Using components like Image & Link.
-- **SEO Optimization:** Ensuring correct metadata throughout, along with a sitemap for server-side SEO.
+- **SEO Optimization:** Ensuring correct metadata throughout, along with a sitemap and robots file for server-side SEO.
 - **React Features:** Implementing features you'd find in a regular React app, like custom components and high-order functions to keep the code DRY.
 - **TypeScript:** Maintaining type-safety throughout to ensure clean code.
-- **Tailwind CSS:** Using Tailwind CSS to create an engaging, responsive UI/UX for mobile and tablet.
+- **Tailwind CSS:** Using Tailwind CSS to create an engaging, responsive UI/UX for mobile, tablet and desktop.

+#### User-Focused Goal

 For the second goal, the average video games player would learn a lot from ps5studios.com due to its 5 sections: